The Gateway Pundit: Other

 The Gateway Pundit has promoted the false claim that Barack Obama was not born in the United States.
+On March 9, 2017, almost 50 days after Obama left office, a Gateway Pundit article highlighted a tweet by Obama's half-brother Malik Obama with an image of a Kenyan birth certificate with Barack Obama's name.
+The image had been circulating since 2009 when it was originally posted by Orly Taitz, but its authenticity has been debunked.
+According to Kenyan journalist Salim Lone, then-spokesman for Kenyan Prime Minister Raila Odinga, "It's a forgery.
+Kenya only became a Republic in December, 1964.
+Other arguments could also be marshaled, but they are not needed."

 In December 2017, The Gateway Pundit published a Reddit post as evidence that Democratic activists were committing voter fraud in the 2017 Alabama Senate special election.
 The redditor behind the post later said that the post was intended "as an obvious troll".
 When asked by The Washington Post, the writer of the Gateway Pundit post declined to say whether he had contacted the redditor to verify the information; later the Gateway Pundit story contained an update at the bottom: "Liberals say these are fake Reddit posts(?)
 Regardless, the posts are still up on Reddit and the posters are still encouraging Democrats to cheat."
 Also in December 2017, The Gateway Pundit published a story falsely saying that Facebook had taken down a previous Gateway Pundit story about the Alabama election, when in fact a Facebook algorithm had made it less prevalent after it had been flagged as fake news.

 In April 2018, The Gateway Pundit falsely claimed in a headline that two prominent African-American conservative video bloggers – Diamond and Silk – had been censored by Facebook.

 In July 2018, The Gateway Pundit falsely claimed that then-senator Kamala Harris had lied about her school's integration history.
 The article was cited by radio host Larry Elder and others in June 2019 after Harris confronted then-presidential candidate Joe Biden over his opposition to busing during the first Democratic presidential debate.